Philosophy

 Workforce planning should match capacity to real priorities.
 Planning headcount without anchoring it to what work actually needs to get done is budgeting theater.

-On People
+On people

 People are not headcount.

-On Technology
+On technology

-AI should reinforce discipline, not replace judgment.
+AI should reinforce discipline and support judgment.

 ← Back to Home